TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 `slashMenuItems:` The commands that are listed in the editor's [Slash Menu](/docs/slash-menu).
 If this option isn't defined, a default list of commands is loaded.

 `defaultStyles`: Whether to use the default font and reset the styles of `<p>`, `<li>`, `<h1>`, etc. elements that are used in BlockNote.
 Defaults to true if undefined.

+`uploadFile`: A function which handles file uploads and eventually returns the URL to the uploaded file.
+Used by the [Image Toolbar](/docs/image-toolbar).